Built prior to 1900 by Arthur E Marks

 Directly across William Street from 126 is this once grand Queen Anne.
 Now a bit forlorn, it’s worthy of our time so let’s stop and get to know it better.

 Contemporary to 126, our subject house shows similar stylistic elements.
 Overall it’s Queen Anne in style and form with some Colonial Revival details.
 The plan is cruciform with the primary axis running perpendicular to William Street.
-This axis ends in powerful gambrelled gable.
+This axis ends in a powerful gambrelled gable.
 The placement of the house on a raised lot increases the effect of the gabel’s size.

 I’m not quite sure what is going on with that full height projection on the northeast side of the cross gable.
 It carries the decoration and details of the rest of the house so I believe it to be original.
-The stacked windows on the upper levels makes me think an extravagant stairway perhaps.
+The stacked windows on the upper levels make me think of an extravagant stairway perhaps.
 Oh to see a floor plan.

 The build date is sketchy as the first record for the location I have found is the 1900 Census in which Arthur Marks himself was living there.
 Marks sold it to Sumner Stanley in May of 1901.
 Sumner was born in Portland to Rufus and Jane Stanley in 1849.
 He was the second youngest of 8 children.
 Rufus was a confectioner who at the time of Sumner’s birth ran a shop in Market Square.
 By 1880, Rufus was a brewer in Portland and it seems Sumner and his brother Charles followed their father into the field.
 In 1890 they were both living in Lawrence Massachusetts and were involved with the Suffolk Brewing Company located in South East Boston.